When preparing any set of questions for use in the MQL, attention is drawn to Rule 2 of the Merseyside Quiz Leagues, which states that

 NOTES FOR THE GUIDANCE OF QUESTION setters: KNOCK-OUT SETS

-Firstly, the system of question control, printing and distribution should be understood.
-Each team is required by the Rules to provide at least one set of questions and answers: a set consists of ten rounds of eight questions each round, plus a minimum of three spare questions at the end.
+All of the above Guidance should be followed but a set now consists of ten rounds of eight questions each round, plus a minimum of five spare questions at the end.
 There should also be a tie breaker question that can be asked to both teams.
 This should yield a numerical answer, such that the team nearest can be easily judged (e.g. a number or a year).
 Teams will be able to confer and write down their answer.

 A template for a 10 Round Knock Out set can be downloaded here.